DoctorLogicProduct/dltest/_pages/products/website-management/website-management.md

 - component: image-group
   component_css: image-group
   class: website-management__image-group--1
-  headline: "Medical Websites Built to Convert"
+  headline: "Make The First Impression Count"
   text: "Your website is a significant asset to your digital strategy and should not be taken lightly.
 With DoctorLogic, you'll receive a website that not only looks great but functions seamlessly.
 Receive a custom and educational medical website that is 100% responsive and built with one goal in mind: grow your practice."
   btn:
-  - btn-link: "/products/website-management/website-design/"
+  - btn-link: "/medical-website-design/"
     btn-label: "Discover Our Work"
   items:
   - class: image-group__image--1